isomerpages/nlb-curiocity/_singapore-visualised/Digital Stories/Bras Basah: A Place For Entertainment.md

 __________

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Like the cinemas today, Cathay Cinema during the 1960s and 1970s was frequented by students, especially those from Raffles Institution, St. Jospeh's Institution and Raffles' Girls School when these schools were still located in Bras Basah.
-Click or tap here to read how Michael Lim, a former student from St Jospeh's Institution, remembered those days.
+Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read below how Michael Lim, a former student from St Jospeh's Institution, remembered those days.
 (Source: <a href="http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20000704-1.2.88.2.8" target="_blank">NewspaperSG</a>)</span></summary>
 <br>
 <span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"Whenever the weather was hot, we would skip school and sneak into Cathay, which was one of the few places in town with air-conditioning…You can tell who went to the movies by the ice-cream stains on their shirts.
 Our teachers used to catch us that way.
 Actually, they themselves snuck off to the movies in the afternoons.
 I remember seeing a couple of them in the back row once.
 Maybe they were there to bust us."</span>